 - Hilton was in the Registration District of St. Ives from 1st July 1837, which latterly became a sub-District of Huntingdon.
 Since 1st April 1997 it has been in the Huntingdon Registration District.

-- A GENWEB page for Hilton is available.
-The Hilton Maze.
+- The Hilton Maze.
 One of the few surviving turf mazes in England, this unusual maze was first cut in 1660 and has always been the focus of celebration.